All those little oddities and quirky facts about goalkeepers that you were just dying to know about

 Another goalkeeper to enjoy success in the Minor Counties Championship was Watford goalkeeper Bill Yates, who played for Buckinghamshire and took two five wicket hauls against Hertfordshire and Oxfordshire in the early 1950s.

 George Harris, who kept goal for Mansfield Town and Swansea, played one first-class cricket game for Glamorgan against Surrey in 1932 and was dismissed for a duck in his only innings.

 Forest Green Rovers goalkeeper Steve Perrin is captain of Wiltshire County Cricket Club in the Minor Counties League, where, unsurprisingly, he plays as wicket keeper.

-Newcastle United's Steve Harper plays local league cricket when he's not warming the bench at St. James' Park!
+Newcastle United's Steve Harper played local league cricket when was not warming the bench at St. James' Park!